pricenometry/api-docs/source/includes/_apiv1.md

 --------- | ------- | -----------
 access_token | true | Access token used to authenticate
 :CONTAINER | true| The available container you are searching in
-:TYPE | true | The Top Type you want to retrieve (example: price, facebook_shares, etc) results | false | Number of Results you want back (default: 10) fetch | false | Automatically crawl new data (default: true) social | false | Automatically fetch new social data (default: false)
+:TYPE | true | The Trend Type you want to retrieve (example: price, facebook_shares, etc) results | false | Number of Results you want back (default: 10) fetch | false | Automatically crawl new data (default: true) social | false | Automatically fetch new social data (default: false)